On December 5, 2019, the North Caroloina Department of Information released its new website,

 [accessed 10 June 2017]

-The North Carolina End-of-Course Tests are used to sample a student’s knowledge of subject-related concepts as specified in the North Carolina Standard Course of Study and to provide a global estimate of the student’s mastery of the material in a particular content area.
-The North Carolina End-of-Course tests were initiated in response to legislation passed by the North Carolina General [Assembly – the North Carolina Elementary and Secondary Reform Act of 1984.
+The North Carolina End-of-Course Tests were used to sample a student’s knowledge of subject-related concepts as specified in the North Carolina Standard Course of Study and to provide a global estimate of the student’s mastery of the material in a particular content area.
+The North Carolina End-of-Course tests were initiated in response to legislation passed by the North Carolina General [Assembly – the North Carolina Elementary and Secondary Reform Act of 1984].

 Effective during the 2009–10 school year, Senate Bill 202/S.L.
 2009-451 eliminated funding for most state-administered tests not currently required by federal law or as a condition of federal grants.
 As a response to this legislation, the North Carolina Testing Program immediately suspended all activities related to the administration of an EOC exam specifically for physics.